Testing left-right symmetry with an inverse seesaw mechanism at the LHC: RHN decays through a boson

 \subsection{Signal selection}

-For the final selection, we have divided the signal into low mass ($M_{W^\prime}<3$~TeV) and high mass ($M_{W^\prime}>3$~TeV) regions.
+For the final selection, we have divided the signal into low-mass ($M_{W^\prime}<3$~TeV) and high-mass ($M_{W^\prime}>3$~TeV) regions.
 As explained before, we demand two opposite-sign same flavour leptons and at least one $W$-like AK8-fatjet.
-The following selection cuts have been used for the two regions.\\
+Additionally, we also demand there is no $b$-tagged AK4 jet in the final state.
+The following selection cuts have been used for the two regions:\\